What do rising oil prices mean for you?

 There are two key reasons why the price of oil has increased due to the war.

 The first is that the conflict is bad for business.
-A great deal of the world’s oil is harvested from countries near Iran and war in the region means it becomes much less safe and much more risky to continue normal operations.
+A great deal of the world’s oil is extracted from countries near Iran and war in the region means it becomes much more risky to continue normal operations.

 In the first days of the war this was made very clear, as Iran fired retaliatory missile strikes on many countries in the Middle East, including the United Arab Emirates, Oman, and Cyprus, among others.

-The second is that Iran was able to halt traffic through the Strait of Hormuz and hurt the world’s oil supply by effectively blocking 20% of it from being transported and stranding oil tankers in the Persian Gulf.
+The second is that Iran (and later the US) was able to halt traffic through the Strait of Hormuz and hurt the world’s oil supply by effectively blocking 20% of it from being transported and stranding oil tankers in the Persian Gulf.

 While the oil supply has reduced, the demand has remained the same, meaning the price of oil has increased.